 Table of Contents

 Like any other muscle in your body, your jawline’s own muscles can be toned with proper exercise.
-Of course, we use these muscles every day when we eat: however, this is not enough to tone your face unless you have a pure carnivore diet.
-By doing focused exercises that target the jawline, you can slim down your face and give your jawline definition.
-Best of all, face exercises for your jawline also slim down your neck since the exercises also workout your neck muscles.
+Of course, we use these muscles every day when we eat.
+However, eating food is not enough to effectively tone your face unless you have a pure carnivore diet.
+Targeted face workouts are therefore necessary if you want to improve your jawline and profile.

 The costliest way to achieve the chiseled jawline you want is through plastic surgery, popularly done by injecting dermal fillers like calcium hydroxylapatite into the bone of your jaw.
-The procedure makes your jowl more angular, but at a high price.
 Although the entire procedure is relatively short, taking only about 30 minutes, it will cost you a pretty penny and, on top of that, needs to be done every year.
 It’s also pretty painful.

-The surgery option is admittedly a bit extreme and there’s no guarantee it will even work.
+The surgery option is extreme and there’s no guarantee it will even work.
 After all, it’s not natural.
-You’re just covering up the problem and not working out your jawline muscles at all.
-I would personally not recommend this option unless you have a severe condition like a recessed chin or grossly
+You’re just covering up the problem and not working out your masseter muscles at all.
+I would personally not recommend this option unless you have a serious problem like a very recessed chin or grossly

-Jaw exercises, however, are the best non-invasive alternative to plastic surgery with more fitting, natural results.
+Jaw workout exercises remain the best non-invasive alternative to plastic surgery with more natural results.
 It is definitely, 100% worth a try before you consider any surgical options.

-The chewing gum method remains the best method for bettering your jawline.
+Chewing durable gum remains the most effective way to exercise your jaw.
 It also happens to be the most intuitive one.
 Chewing works out eight different muscles in your face and neck.
 It also goes a long way in reducing a double chin.
-After all, there’s a reason so many models chew gum before runway shows: it works out and tones your entire face while also being an excellent means of stress-relief.
+After all, there’s a reason so many models chew gum before runway shows.
 The process of chewing gum strengthens your face muscles, thus making them more accentuated and concave.
 It’s the ultimate, comprehensive jaw workout.

 You’re going to want to stay away from any gum with sugar or practically anything you find near the register at the grocery store.
 The everyday gum that is usually sold at kiosks and marts generally won’t last very long.
 The most long-lasting gum on the market perfect for daily jaw exercises is made from mastic, a resin from mastic trees commonly called “Arabic gum.”

 - A Cheaper Option: If you don’t like the taste of mastic, Falim Turkish gum is the best alternative.
-Comes in all other kinds of flavors too like mint of various fruit-flavors, however, some of these taste very artificial and bad.
-You can’t go wrong with mint, and even the plain one is pretty good.
+Comes in all other kinds of flavors like mint of various fruit-flavors.
+However, some of these fruity flavors taste very artificial and bad.
+The mint and plain Falim gum flavors are arguably the best.